DNA TESTING FOR CHINESE ADOPTEES

 AncestryDNA

-If you can afford it, you can supplement your 23andMe test with AncestryDNA, another SNP test.
-Some searchers have found Chinese relatives here, and adoptive families not involved in China-related Facebook groups may have also tested with AncestryDNA.
+If you choose, you can supplement your 23andMe test with AncestryDNA, another SNP test.
+Some adoptees have found Chinese relatives here, and adoptive families not involved in China-related Facebook groups may have also tested with AncestryDNA.
 This is a saliva test.

 GEDmatch